 To write software for the Sapphire SoC, you need the following tools.
-The SDK is available as a single download in the Support Center for Windows and Ubuntu operating systems.
+The Efinity RISC-V Embedded Software IDE installer for Windows and Linux operating systems are available in the .

-Efinity® Software
+Efinity[®] Software

 易灵思[®] development environment for creating RTL designs targeting Trion[®] or 钛金系列 FPGAs.
 The software provides a complete RTL-to-bitstream flow, simple, easy to use GUI interface, and command-line scripting support.
 Version: 2021.1 or higher

-RISC-V SDK
+Efinity RISC-V Embedded Software IDE